dineshkummarc/blog.floriancargoet.com/source/_posts/2012-05-07-365-days-on-canvas.markdown

 There is no goal.
 I will work on my canvas every day, twenty minutes a day.
 I'll post weekly updates, with the work of the seven previous days.
-At the end of the year, I'll build some app that will allow you to browse easily all these canvases and all this code.
+At some point, hopefully before the end of the year, I'll build some app that will allow you to browse easily all these canvases and all this code.

 I won't have 365 great ideas so I encourage you to tell me in the comments where you want this project to go.